 A self-drive journey through the country of Zambia is an experience unto itself, and not a trip for the faint of heart.
 The condition of the roads is downright disastrous at times, the landscape is dry and rugged, and towns are few and far between.
 Navigation and phone signals often fail, road signs that indicate … More The Ultimate Zambia Road Trip

 Sri Lanka is a country that is constantly offering hidden surprises, and for those who travel here, it feels like your own private discovery.
 There are the crumbling ruins of ancient civilisations, baking in the midday sun.
 Friendly tuk tuk drivers who are thrilled to discuss the latest cricket match.
 Fields of glossy tea leaves, … More 2 weeks in Sri Lanka – an itinerary full of action

 This was not your average safari.
 We picked up hitchhikers.
 We got lost at night.
 A man with a machine gun rode in the passenger’s seat for a while.
 The car was infested with disease-carrying flies.
 We visited an African village, meeting locals.

 Our headlights were illuminating the tall, wooden, arched gate.
 ‘Welcome to Chobe national park’.
 Through those gates were elephants.
 Further beyond that was the border to Zambia.
 But we were in a pickle; we were denied access and could go no further.

-In front of our car, a wild pig covered in black, wiry hair shuffled and snorted through the snow on the side of the road.
-We stopped and it waddled across the road, and looked up at Jeremy at the passenger seat.
-He threw it a carrot.
-Shapes were moving in the treeline … More Parc Omega – A Snow Safari in Canadian Winter
+A wild pig covered in black, wiry hair shuffled and snorted through the snow on the side of the road, snout crusted in ice.
+The car stopped and it waddled across the road, looking up at us.
+It knew we had carrots; and so did the silhouettes of larger animals were moving in the treeline … More Parc Omega – A Snow Safari in Canadian Winter